 RESPONSIBILITIES

-The Executive Vice President and University Provost, Executive Vice President for Research and Innovation, and Executive Vice President for Health Affairs (i.e., Centers and Institutes Executive Council) are responsible for overseeing, interpreting, and enforcing this policy.
+The Executive Vice President and University Provost, Executive Vice President for Research and Innovation, and Executive Vice President for Health Affairs (i.e., Centers and Institutes Executive Council) are responsible for managing, interpreting, and enforcing this policy.

 The Office of Academic Planning and Accountability (OAPA) is responsible for coordinating the approval and review procedures established by the Centers and Institutes Executive Council.